Death of Cooper Harris

-Cooper Harris was a 22-month-old toddler who died of hyperthermia on June 18, 2014, in Vinings, Georgia.
+Cooper Harris was a 22-month-old toddler who died of hyperthermia on June 18, 2014, in Vinings, Georgia, United States.
 His father, Justin Ross Harris ("Ross"), had left him strapped in the rear-facing car seat of his SUV, where the toddler remained for approximately seven hours.
 Ross was arrested and charged with his son's death, which he called a tragic accident.
 After a jury trial that garnered national media attention, he was found guilty of malice murder and felony murder, among other charges, on November 14, 2016.
 He was sentenced to life in prison without the possibility of parole plus 32 years.
 In 2021, the Harris case was the subject of a documentary, Fatal Distraction.

-On June 22, 2022, Ross's convictions of murder and cruelty relating to his son, Cooper Harris, were overturned by the Georgia Supreme Court, which concluded that he had not received a fair trial.
+On June 22, 2022, Ross's convictions of murder and cruelty were overturned by the Georgia Supreme Court, which concluded that he had not received a fair trial.
 Ross remained convicted of felony attempt to commit sexual exploitation of children and dissemination of harmful material to minors.
 In May 2023, prosecutors announced that he would not be retried on the murder and cruelty charges.

 Justin Ross Harris

 Ross was born in 1980.
 He briefly worked as a police dispatcher in Tuscaloosa until 2009, according to police spokesman Sergeant Brent Blankley.
 He graduated from the University of Alabama in Tuscaloosa in 2012, receiving a bachelor's degree in commerce and business administration.
 Ross then moved to Georgia to work for The Home Depot as a web developer.
-Cooper's mother divorced him in 2016.
+Cooper's wife divorced him in 2016.